zxue/running-ibm-llm-in-vscode/README.md

 ## Connecting LLMs running in IBM Cloud for VS Code

 Per chat with Continue support team on Discord, support for IBM wastsonx.ai LLMs is in the works.
-Check the status on the feature, [Implements WatsonX model provider](https://github.com/continuedev/continue/pull/1831)
+Check the status on the feature, [Implements WatsonX model provider](https://github.com/continuedev/continue/pull/1831) and [Model Provider IBM watsonx](https://github.com/continuedev/continue/blob/dev/docs/docs/reference/Model%20Providers/watsonx.md)

 A workaround is to install [LiteLLM](https://docs.litellm.ai/docs/#basic-usage and run the service locally.
 Alternatively, you can deploy a [docker container](https://docs.litellm.ai/docs/proxy/deploy).